-- integrate the four primary profit drivers; this is crucial for strong results - protect and preserve the profit margin of each enterprise - avoid overcomplicating systems - optimise the win-wins,
+- the integration of the four primary profit drivers is crucial in obtaining strong results - protect and preserve the profit margin of each enterprise

-WA medium rainfall top 20% by return on equity
+WA low rainfall top 20% by return on equity

 The ability to integrate multiple enterprises in a synergistic manner ultimately drives profitability.
-The concept of cropping and livestock enterprise synergy seems straightforward; however, achieving this goal is often difficult.
+The concept of cropping and livestock enterprises being synergistic sounds straightforward; however, achieving this goal is often difficult.
 Effective integration involves optimising the win-win outcomes and minimising whole-of-business compromise in the event of a win-lose scenario.